-As is true of every attorney at Tingen & Williams, Ben is bilingual; he fluently speaks Spanish in addition to English.
+As is true of most of our attorneys, Ben is bilingual, and fluently speaks Spanish in addition to English.

-Ben was born and raised in Wisconsin and moved to Virginia in 2009.
-He came to Virginia for law school but also to escape the freezing cold of Wisconsin winters.
+Ben was born and raised in Wisconsin and moved to Virginia in 2011.
+He came to Virginia for law school, but also to escape the freezing cold of Wisconsin winters.
 He is a big sports fan, especially of the Green Bay Packers.
 In his free time he enjoys playing basketball and baseball.

 In his time practicing law, Ben has worked to keep families together.
 Every immigration situation is unique because every family is different.
 Ben has experience working with families to make the best immigration decisions possible to keep families close.

 - University of Richmond School of Law, J.D., 2014